xcore/sw_serial_to_ethernet/doc/using_the_application.rst

         300
         150

-* P5 : Uart character length.
+* P5 : UART character length.
 Typical values include
         5
         6
         7
         8
         9

-* P7 : Telnet port (typical values are 10 to 65536)
+* P6 : Telnet port (typical values are 10 to 65536)

 #.
-Click ``Enter`` to apply the configuration for the channel.
+Click ``Enter`` to apply the configuration for the channel

 Sample usage
 ++++++++++++